ossf/security-baseline/cmd/template.md

 ## Overview

 The Open Source Project Security (OSPS) Baseline is a set of security criteria that projects should meet to demonstrate a strong security posture.
-The criteria are organized by maturity level and category.
+The controls are organized by maturity level and category.
-In the detailed subsections you will find the criterion, rationale, and details notes.
+In the detailed subsections you will find the control, rationale, and details notes.

 Where possible, we have added control mappings to external frameworks.